Shop Info

 Bainbridge Arts and Crafts: BAC is a 75 year old non profit gallery.
 All sales benefit local art education programs on Bainbridge Island, WA.
 They have a beautiful gallery with a rotating selection of my originals available.
 A (glorious) 30 min ferry from Seattle.

 Face Guts: Tim Biskup's Gallery and Project Space in Los Angeles.
 My Brother.
-He's got a bunch of my pieces for sale...
+He's often got some of my pieces for sale...
 Just ask him while you're in LA.

 Singulart: Online Art Gallery Based in Paris.